String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of worldsheet correlators

+Similarly, since one can always decompose the surface integral into an integral over chambers, it follows that the only possible singularities in the full worldsheet correlator can occur whenever a chamber can shrink to zero size.

 The analysis of $(x,z)$ singularities is then reduced to investigating when integration chambers may shrink to zero size.
 In four-dimensional space, a chamber is bounded by at least ﬁve hypersurfaces.
 Notice that the location of the branch surfaces depends itself on $x$ and $z$.
 If the various branch surfaces were in generic position to each other for generic choices of $x$ and $z$, one would simply have to study when a chamber bounded by them shrinks to zero size, i.e.~when five hypersurfaces meet at one point.
-However, it turns out that several of the hypersurfaces \eqref{yi-singularities} intersect in lower codimension loci as one would generically expect.
+However, it turns out that several of the hypersurfaces \eqref{yi-singularities} intersect in lower codimension loci than one would generically expect.
 In other words, the hypersurfaces \eqref{yi-singularities} are not in generic location.
 Thus, one should study for which values of $x$ and $z$ \emph{exceptional} intersections arise.
-More practically, one should ask the following question.
-Consider five hypersurfaces that do not meet in one point for generic choices of $x$ and $z$; for which special values of $x$ and $z$ do these five hypersurfaces meet in one point?
+In the following an intersection of hypersurfaces $H_1,\dots,H_d$ is called exceptional if they don't intersect for generic choices of $(x,z)$.
+For example, all six $X_{ij}$'s intersect in a codimension 3 variety, contrary to what one might have expected from counting the number of equations.
+Thus the intersection of the $X_{ij}$'s would not be called exceptional in our terminology.
+As an example of an exceptional intersection, consider the surfaces $Y_1^+$, $Y_2^-$ and $S_{12}$.
+For generic choices of $(x,z)$, it is trivial to check that they do not intersect.
+However whenever $P_{\boldsymbol{w}+(1,-1,0,0)}(x;z)=0$, they do intersect in the points $y_1=0$ and $y_2=\infty$.
+Hence this intersection is considered exceptional.